ankitwal/ssm-tester/README.md

 tests that validate *behaviour*.

 ## Why

+### Testing Behaviour vs Configuration
-When we write infrastructure as code - we want to not only test against the configuration we create but also test the our infrastructure for *behvaiour*!
+When we write infrastructure as code - we want to not only test against the configuration we create but also test the our infrastructure for *behaviour*!
 Specially when we write infrastructure code in declarative tooling like terraform, tests that validate configuration may have limited value.
 For example, validating for *configuration* -
 * does my security group have outgoing allowed to the RDS Security group